310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/green_to_the_sky.md

     <td><br></td>
   </tr>
   <tr>
-    <td class="name"></td>
     <td>
       Through the bustling hours, never leaving me alone
       <br>
       I was even able to find all the precious things I hadn’t noticed before
       <br>
-      By straightening my back and looking ahead
+      By straightening my back and looking ahead to the far distance
       <br>
-      “The sky has expanded.”
+      <em>“The sky has expanded.”</em>
     </td>
   </tr>
   <tr>